Building Bridges Programme Privacy Notice

-The Building Bridges Programme is the local implementation across Swindon and Wiltshire of the national Building Better Opportunities (BBO) programme, which is jointly funded by the European Social Fund and the National Lottery, via the Big Lottery Fund.
+The Building Bridges Programme is the local implementation across Swindon and Wiltshire of the national Building Better Opportunities (BBO) programme, which is jointly funded by The National Lottery Community Fund and the European Social Fund.
 The Managing Authority for the national BBO programme is the Department for Work and Pensions ESF Team.

 The Building Bridges Programme is delivered by a partnership of 40 organisations, led by Community First, working collaboratively under a legal Partnership Agreement

 The principles that we operate for all our participant data are:

 - We only capture and store the minimum amount of data we need to provide our service and meet the needs of our funders.

 - We will only share participant information with the National Lottery Community Fund, or other authorised bodies, in relation to the operation of the BBO Programme and it will only be shared in a secure manner.

 - We will not share any of our participant data to be included on any marketing or mailing lists

 - We are required to store participant data in both hard copy and electronic formats to meet the needs of our funders.

 - We have put in place a secure Management Information System in order to ensure that participant data can be shared and stored as securely as possible between our programme partners.

 - Each of our partner organisations has a data protection and security policy in place and the Building Bridges Partnership Agreement details how the partners will work together to ensure participant data is protected when they are working collaboratively to support them.